vibhuvardhansingh/codefundo/README.md

 ## Technology Used
 - Azure Blockchain Service on Remix.

-Smart Contracts will verify transaction and will kepp the voter anonomous.
+Smart Contracts will verify transaction and will keep the voter anonomous.

 - Flutter Framework for Cross Platform App.

 App will consist of a Ballot Paper List and Contestants Profile

 - Firebase Database, Storage and ML Kit

+Firebase will store the information of contestants in Database and Storage.
 - Cloud Functions on Node.JS

+Cloud Functions will Integrate Firebase Database and Microsoft Azure Blocking.

 - Machine Learning and Face Detection Modals

 Scanning of Voter ID and Face Detection will reduces chances of fraud.